sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 The rule for arriving at the sum of a series of fractions in geometrical progression :-

-[311$\\frac{1}{2}$](# "In this rule, the numerator of the fractional common ratio is taken to be always 1.
-See stanza 94, Ch.
-Il and the note thereunder.").
+311$\\frac{1}{2}$[^245].
 The number of terms (in the series) is caused to be marked (in a separate column) by *zero* and by *one* (respectively), corresponding to the even (value) which is halved and to the uneven (value from which *one* is subtracted, till by continuing these processes *zero* is ultimately reached); then this (representative series made up of *zero* and *one* is used in order from the last one therein, so that this *one* multiplied by the common ratio is again) multiplied by the common ratio (wherever *one* happens to be the denoting item), and multiplied so as to obtain the square (wherever *zero* happens to be the denoting item).
 The result (of this operation) is written down in two positions.
 (In one of them, what happens to be) the numerator in the result (thus obtained) is divided (by the result itself; then) *one* is subtracted (from it); the (resulting) quantity is multiplied by the first term (in the series) and (then) by (the quantity placed in) the other (of the two positions noted above).
 The product (so obtained); when divided by *one* as diminished by the common ratio, gives rise to the required sum of the series.

+[^245]: "In this rule, the numerator of the fractional common ratio is taken to be always 1.
+See stanza 94, Ch.
+Il and the note thereunder."

 *Examples in illustration thereof.*